Tapao-NonSen/blocklist/README.md

 https://raw.githubusercontent.com/outapzaza/blocklist/master/serverblocklist.txt
 ```

-2. open your pi hole admin panal

-3. click settings -> Blocklist
+2. open your pi hole admin panal -> click settings -> Blocklist

-4. Paste the raw url to the input box then click save and update
+3. Paste the raw url to the input box then click save and update

+**How to update?**
+Just wait for the update notify and go to admin panal -> settings -> blocklist then click save and update

+**Commands line**
+open you terminal then put `pihole -g` for update

 # Get some update list notify?
 just join my discord server and get some notify when list update